ukhsa-collaboration/standards-api/CONTRIBUTING.md

     git push --force-with-lease origin your-branch-name
     ```

-4. **Create a Pull Request** from your branch/fork to the main repository
+1. **Create a Pull Request** from your branch/fork to the main repository

     if you are a member of the `ukhsa-collaboration` GitHub organisation, you can create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) directly from your branch.

     If you are an external contributor, you can create a [pull request from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to the main repository.

-5. **Fill in the PR template** with all relevant information
+1. **Fill in the PR template** with all relevant information

-6. **Request a review** from maintainers
+1. **Request a review** from maintainers

-7. **Address any feedback** provided during the review process.
+1. **Address any feedback** provided during the review process.
 When making changes to address feedback:
    - Make additional commits while the PR is under review
    - Once approved, consider squashing related commits for a cleaner history
    - Use descriptive commit messages that explain the changes

-8. **Prepare for merge**: Before your PR is merged, you may be asked to squash your commits to maintain a clean project history.
+1. **Prepare for merge**: Before your PR is merged, make sure your branch is up to date with the latest changes from the `main` branch.

     You should be able to do this from the [GitHub UI](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/keeping-your-pull-request-in-sync-with-the-base-branch) or from the command line.

+    If you are an external contributor, you can use the following commands to keep your branch up to date with the `main` branch:

+    ```bash
+    # from your feature branch
+    git fetch upstream
+    git rebase upstream/main
+    ```

+    If you are a member of the `ukhsa-collaboration` GitHub organisation, you can use the following commands to keep your branch up to date with the `main` branch:

+    ```bash
+    # from your feature branch
+    git fetch
+    git rebase origin/main
+    ```

+    Occasionally you may also be asked to squash your commits to maintain a clean project history.
 If you are an external contributor, you can use the following commands to squash your commits:

     ```bash
     # Squash multiple commits into one
-    git rebase -i HEAD~[number of commits to squash]
+    git rebase -i HEAD~{number of commits to squash}
+    # and follow the instructions in the editor to squash your commits
     # or squash all commits since branching from main
     git fetch upstream
     git rebase -i upstream/main